the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 {ref}`file-collection`
 ```

-Please note that width of 500px works very well with _The Turing Way_ book, but this is only a suggestion.
+Please note that a height of 500px works very well with _The Turing Way_ book, but this is only a suggestion.

 ## Alternative text